apache/cassandra/doc/source/new/virtualtables.rst

 A virtual table could have several uses including:

-- Expose JMX data/metrics through CQL
+- Expose metrics through CQL
 - Expose YAML configuration information
-- Expose other MBean data

 How  are Virtual Tables different from regular tables?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Virtual tables and virtual keyspaces are quite different from regular tables and keyspaces respectively such as:

-- Virtual tables are read-only
+- Virtual tables are read-only, but it is likely to change
 - Virtual tables are not replicated
+- Virtual tables are local only and non distributed
 - Virtual tables have no associated SSTables
 - Consistency level of the queries sent virtual tables are ignored
 - Virtual tables are managed by Cassandra and a user cannot run  DDL to create new virtual tables or DML to modify existing virtual       tables
 - Virtual tables are created in special keyspaces and not just any keyspace
-- All existing virtual tables use LocalPartitioner
+- All existing virtual tables use LocalPartitioner.
+Since a virtual table is not replicated the partitioner sorts in order of partition   keys instead of by their hash.
+- Making advanced queries with ALLOW FILTERING and aggregation functions may be used with virtual tables even though in normal tables we   dont recommend it

 Virtual Keyspaces
 ^^^^^^^^^^^^^^^^^